skw359/ClearInventory/README.md

 # ClearInventory
-This is a small plugin to clear your inventory upon request, nothing fancy :)
+This is a small plugin to clear your inventory, nothing fancy :)

-Compatible versions: 1.8-1.16.5
+Compatible versions: 1.8-1.16.x

-By default, you can't use it.
-Negate the permission clearinventory.use to true!
+Negate the permission clearinventory.use to allow usage of the plugin!

-Yes, this is my first project so you're welcome to look at it and do whatever you wish.
-I'm open to feedback, pull requests, etc.
+As you may have guessed, this is my first project, given the simplicity of it.
+Feel free to create a pull request, issues, etc.

 All in all, thank you for downloading and I hope you enjoy!